xuejianhuang/KDSGAT-FNVD/README.md

-### The paper "Knowledge-Enhanced Dynamic Scene Graph Attention Network for Fake News Video Detection" has been accepted by IEEE TMM
+### Code for the paper "Knowledge-Enhanced Dynamic Scene Graph Attention Network for Fake News Video Detection".
 ## Datasets
 ### FakeSV
 FakeSV is the largest publicly available Chinese dataset for fake news detection on short video platforms.
 It includes samples collected from Douyin and Kuaishou, two widely-used Chinese short video platforms.
 For more details, please visit [this repo](https://github.com/ICTMCG/FakeSV).